by Robin McMeeking

 Most emphatically Il Duce is not yet ready to turn over Italy to some 800 Deputies or Delegates of this new sort who make up the General Assembly of his Corporative State.
 Before convening them last week, the Dictator appointed by absolute fiat a Vice President to each of the 22 Fascist Corporations.
 The Assembly then elected him President of each & every Corporation.

 Thus Benito Mussolini, for the time being, is the President from Agriculture, the President from Banking, the President from Metallurgy, etc. To his enemies, naturally, the Corporative State is therefore just Benito Mussolini and a laugh.
 To the Italian people it is a new world of thought grooves and action grooves along which they must move.

-At this point, although fascism was not getting a lot of good press in America, things in Italy seem clearly preferable to Russia.
+At this point, although fascism was not getting a lot of good press in America, things in Italy seemed clearly preferable to Russia.
 The communists were losing members to fascism.
 I have mentioned that a good definition of fascism is hard to find.
-The communists were well aware of fascism and wanted to combat its popularity, so they developed their own definition of fascism.
+The communists were well aware of fascism and wanted to combat its popularity, so they developed their own definition of fascism and used it when referring to the German Nazis as well at the Italians.
 During World War II this communist definition gained general acceptance.